Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Back to Chr.
 Knudsen on the "Ships starting with C" page.

 Other ships by this name: This company had also had a Chr.
 Knudsen back in 1875, built in Porsgrund that year for J. C. & G. Knudsen, Porsgrund, 587 gt.
 This vessel was sold in 1903 to new owners in Porsgrund and renamed Nordkap (P. Jacobsen).
 Condemned after having sprung a leak when on a voyage Liverpool-Port Arthur, Texas on Apr.
 1-1906.
 In July-1905 a new Chr.
 Knudsen (steamship) was delivered to A/S Borgestad (Gunnar Knudsen), Porsgrund, built in Middlesbrough, 3878 gt.
 Converted to tanker in 1912, 4224 gt.
 Torpedoed by U-53 on Oct.
-8-1916 off Nantucket Light Ship, voyage New York-London with gas oil (this is the ship mentioned in my text above).
+8-1916 off Nantucket Light Ship, voyage New York-London with gas oil (this is the ship mentioned in my narrative above).
 Note that this external page has excerpts from her deck journal as well as statements from the subsequent maritime hearings re this incident - text is in Norwegian.

 The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum), and misc. others as named within the text above for cross checking info. - ref My sources.